In 1992 I had an exhibition entitled Sculptures at the newly-established Cabinet Gallery, in London.

 The advert for of the artworks used the convention of LOOT, basically a terse material description, dimensions and price.

 Rietveld prototype Red and Blue chair 1918, copy unpainted, 26x26x34 inches, cardboard, wood veneer and hot glue, £900.

 That's because every letter and every word is paid for.
-Each day for the month of the exhibition the artworks came into contact with a wildly different collection of things, an endlessly changing exhibition.
+Each day for the month of the exhibition the artworks were advertised and came into contact with a wildly different collection of things.
+An endlessly changing exhibition.

 Every week I collected six copies of LOOT, ringed the sculptures for sale with a pen - a common gesture to suggest interest in the artifacts described- and collated them into a bespoke recycled cardboard slip-case.
 These gathered publications became the catalogue for the exhibition.